gautamkrishnar/socli/README.md

 ### To Do
 Command line interface for:
-- [ ] Stack overflow authentication
+- [ ] Stack Overflow authentication
-- [ ] Posting to stack overflow
+- [ ] Posting to Stack Overflow
 - [ ] Upvote answer
 - [ ] Comment on an answer
 - [ ] Browsing stackoverflow home page